 I knew there had to be a easy and budget friendly way to change out the lamp shade with a more industrial looking cage or shade.
 I headed to Pinterest for more inspiration.

-I saw a few blog posts from some of my favorite bloggers who turned a old PENDANT LIGHT into a farmhouse style pendant light with a metal lamp guard!
+I saw a blog posts from one of my favorite bloggers who turned a old pendant light into a farmhouse style pendant light with a metal lamp guard!

 I went on the hunt for a similar Metal Lamp Guard at my local Lowe’s and Home Depot, but no luck.
 They seemed to have every lamp guard you could imagine, but not the perfect one I was looking for.

 I started searching the Internet, and I found the perfect PENDANT COVERING on a website called Life and Home.

 Best part, it was only $9!!

 I removed my old lamp shade and I noticed the silver part that the light actually screws into would stick out like a sore thumb if I left it “as is.”
 I decided to spray paint it oil rubbed bronze to match the new pendant lamp cage.